Get insider access

 VESA 100x100

-The BenQ ZOWIE XL2566K has fantastic ergonomics, so you can easily and quickly adjust it to an ideal viewing position.
+The BenQ ZOWIE XL2566K has impressive ergonomics, so you can easily and quickly adjust it to an ideal viewing position.
 The height adjustment even has a ruler, so you can quickly adjust it to the perfect height depending on your needs.
 There's a hole in the stand for cable management.

 Design